♫ Listening to: Colors in My Dreams by Qwiet Type ♫

-Why would you want to dehydrate your own apples?
-Here are some reasons to dry your own fruit.
+Why would you want to dry apples?
+Here are some reasons to dehydrate your own fruit.

-- it’s cheaper than buying dried fruit from the store (especially if you have fruit trees or know someone with fruit trees)
+- dehydrating apples is cheaper than buying dried fruit from the store (especially if you have fruit trees or know someone with fruit trees)

-- it’s healthier than store-bought dried fruit (oftentimes, dehydrated fruit from the store has added ingredients like sulphur dioxide and even added sugar)
+- drying apples at home is often healthier than store-bought dried fruit (dehydrated fruit from the store tends to have ingredients like sulphur dioxide and even added sugar)

-- you can make custom shapes and colors to make them more fun
+- when you dry apples at home, you can make custom shapes and colors to make them more fun

 - if you have kids, they LOVE dried fruit so much that they’ll even offer to help you make them